NTIA/WEnets/python/README.md

 ## ITU-T Software Tool Library (STL)

 The Python WAWEnets implementation relies on [ITU-T STL](https://github.com/openitu/STL) executables in order to resample audio files and measure speech levels.
-We're using the STL utilities for some functions that are also available in `torchaudio` because this allows us to be reasonably certain that the audio processing steps are the same among all WAWEnets implementations (C++, MATLAB, etc.)
+We're using a few STL utilities (`actlev`, `filter`, and `sv56demo`) for some functions that are also available in `torchaudio` because this allows us to be reasonably certain that the audio processing steps are the same among all WAWEnets implementations (C++, MATLAB, etc.)

 First we must compile the STL executables.
 To do this, clone the [STL repo](https://github.com/openitu/STL) and then follow the [build procedure](https://github.com/openitu/STL#build-procedure)